fetchai/agents-aea/docs/skill-guide.md

 This adds the protocol to our AEA and makes it available on the path `packages.fetchai.protocols...`.

-We also need to add the soef and P2P connections and install the AEA's dependencies as well as configure the AEA:
+We also need to add the SOEF and P2P connections and install the AEA's dependencies as well as configure the AEA:
 ``` bash
 aea add connection fetchai/soef:0.15.0
 aea add connection fetchai/p2p_libp2p:0.14.0